-- 4.32 Key areas of Strategic Greenspace are identified in the parameters plan and Landscape Strategy document, confirming the landscape lead approach to the development.
-The drainage infrastructure for the site is also located partially within the strategic landscaping areas, however as identified in the drainage strategy referred to above, an element of drainage infrastructure has been integrated within the development plots for both the residential and employment applications, mainly in the form of dry detention basins.
-These areas provide opportunities for additional planting and biodiversity enhancement. - 4.33 Existing key areas of woodland and watercourses have been identified and will be integrated into the strategic landscaping areas also.
-Areas of ancient woodland have been identified in recent surveys and the revised proposals confirm the retention of these areas with suitable buffers from development.
-In combination, the existing and proposed greenspaces will deliver connected and sustainable green spaces, equating to 31.7% of the development site. - 4.34 The Illustrative Masterplan is accompanied by a Landscape Masterplan for the strategic landscaping, which has been developed in line with the principles set out in the Masterplan Framework and ecological considerations and includes: - Arboretum link road with a communal linear park - Areas for play in-line with LAP requirements - Communal hard and soft 'greens' with areas of seating - Flexible amenity lawns - Hierarchy of shared footpaths and cycleways - Connections to existing PROW and Greenway access points - Areas of wildflower meadow - Native hedgerow, tree, and shrub planting - 4.35 Further details regarding the likely form and nature of the strategic landscaping are provided in the submitted Landscape Design Statement, ES Chapter 6 - Landscape and Visual Impact Assessment and ES Chapter 7 - Ecology.
-It is intended that this network will promote biodiversity mitigation; maintains, extends, and enhances existing green infrastructure.
+- 4.29 The Illustrative Masterplan is accompanied by a Landscape Masterplan for the strategic landscaping, which has been developed in line with the principles set out in the Masterplan Framework and ecological considerations and includes: - Arboretum link road with a communal linear park - Areas for play in-line with LAP requirements - Communal hard and soft 'greens' with areas of seating - Flexible amenity lawns - Hierarchy of shared footpaths and cycleways - Connections to existing PROW and Greenway access points - Areas of wildflower meadow - Native hedgerow, tree, and shrub planting - 4.30 Further details regarding the likely form and nature of the strategic landscaping are provided in the submitted Landscape Design Statement, ES Chapter 6 - Landscape and Visual Impact Assessment and ES Chapter 7 - Ecology.
+It is intended that this network will promote biodiversity mitigation; maintains, extends, and enhances existing green infrastructure. - 4.31 The detailed approval of the strategic landscaping areas will be agreed alongside the reserved matters application for the adjacent development parcel.

-4.36 The detailed approval of the strategic landscaping areas will be agreed alongside the reserved matters application for the adjacent development parcel.
-As a consequence of the revised earthworks strategy, significant additional existing hedgerows and woodland are to be retained.
-These areas are confirmed in the revised Landscape Masterplan.
+As a consequence of earthworks across the site, it will not be possible to retain all existing hedgerows and some sections of woodland.
 As such new landscaping and ecology features will be introduced within the site to create a high-quality, green environment for the development.